 Losing excess weight can improve your quality of life.
 In some circumstances, they have more significant social contacts and are more likely to be employed.
 The improvement in mental health has also been documented.
 Bariatric treatment is proven to lessen levels of depression and anxiety.
 Studies have shown that bariatric therapies, such as gastric sleeve and gastric bypass, can help with cardiovascular, PCOS, and GERD conditions.
 Furthermore, sleep apnea’s severity is decreased by weight loss.
 Losing excess weight reduces blood pressure and decreases the chance of developing heart disease.

 Benefits of a 30 BMI for Bariatric Patients

-Many other countries have similar requirements for accepting patients into the bariatric surgery programs.
-In most of the guidelines and insurance needs in the United States, bariatric surgery is accessible to patients with a BMI that is 35 kg/m2 or more.
-It is likely that if changes are made in the UK regarding the acceptable obesity rates and who is eligible for the bariatric surgical procedures, it will spread to other countries.
-This could ultimately change the way that patients are looked at for the surgery and give them more options for care before co-morbidities of some types set in.
+Many other countries have similar requirements for accepting patients into bariatric surgery programs.
+In most guidelines and insurance needs in the United States, bariatric surgery is accessible to patients with a BMI of more than 35 kg/m2.
+It is likely that if changes are made in the UK regarding the acceptable obesity rates and who is eligible for bariatric surgical procedures, it will spread to other countries.
+This could ultimately change how patients are looked at for the surgery and give them more options for care before co-morbidities of some types set in.

-At Mexico Bariatric Center, our minimal threshold for being qualified of bariatric surgery is typically 30.
-A BMI over 30 with comorbidities increases your chances of being a candidate for bariatric surgery.
-Remember, MBC doesn’t approve your health questionnaire, our surgeons hand reviews each application.
+At Mexico Bariatric Center® (MBC), the minimum BMI for qualifying for endo-bariatric therapies is 28, and for bariatric surgery is 30.
+A body mass index of over 28 with comorbidities increases your chances of being a candidate for bariatric surgery with MBC.
+Remember, Mexico Bariatric Center doesn’t approve your health questionnaire, our surgeons hand-review each application.
 Contact our patient care coordinators today to learn more.